lcrespom/Modulator/README.md

 		draws arrows incorrectly

 - Functionality
-	- Use a note handler for the LFO node, so it is in sync with noteOn
 	- Custom nodes
 		- Keyboard control node
 			- To control other parameters based on the note being pressed, centered